mazgch/hpg/software/README.md

 ```

 ## Known Issues
-- sometimes the software crashes and the webserver may be not so responsive.
+- Sometimes the software crashes and the webserver maybe not so responsive (about 10s) as it is not asynchronous.
+- Since the latest arduino_esp32 SDK it seems that parallel wifi and SD is causing issues. start_ssl_client fails during MQTT connect, maybe some dependency on the use of the file system of available heap.

 ## Build instructions
 This software uses the free **Arduino IDE** that you can download from [their website](https://www.arduino.cc/en/software) The board uses a ESP32 based module, the NINA-W106 or Sparkfuns ESP32 Micromod.
 In order to compile the software for this target you need to install the [**arduino-esp32**](https://github.com/espressif/arduino-esp32) board support package.
 The [install instructions](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) will guide you through that process.
 At the time of writing these instructions, it is recommended to use the current development release of the package as some critical fixes that this software relies on were just recently contributed to this package.
 Then go to the board manager and install the esp32 package.
 When done you may need to restart to select and configure the Arduino IDE to use the correct device, please select **u-blox NINA-W10 series** and make sure the various settings are like in following screenshot: